TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     injections!

-The query builder comes with a list of small methods:
+The query builder comes with a happy little list of small methods:

 *   Set type of query: :php:`->select()`, :php:`->count()`, :php:`->update()`,
     :php:`->insert()` and :php:`->delete()`